Khalid-Shahin/Filelist-Info-Maker-and-File-Backupper/README.md

 # Filelist Info Maker and File Backupper
- Two main scripts to run, one to make a filelist and the metadata, and another to later search the computer for those files and copy them to the previously defined directory structure
+Two main scripts to run, one to make a filelist and the metadata, and another to later search the computer for those files and copy them to the previously defined directory structure.

 ## Untested program
 This was made for myself only.
 I do not guarantee that data won't be lost or destroyed.
 Use at your own risk.